Watch Sid Goodloe's inspiring conservation story

 More than 65 years of recordkeeping at the ranch shows that rain and snow deposit an annual average of just 19.5 inches of moisture.
 In response, forests have been thinned, drought provisions established, and installation of solar wells and dirt tanks have increased water availability.

 Erosion turned abandoned homestead roads that crisscross Carrizo Valley Ranch into gullies.
 Sid’s steps to prevent erosion once drew opposition from downstream landowners who depended upon the silt-laden runoff water to irrigate their hayfields.
 After two years of litigation, they realized that Sid’s work was recharging the aquifers that furnished their well water.

 Forest Service personnel and college students regularly tour the ranch to see its exemplary forest management and range practices at work.
 Sid’s efforts have been featured in three documentaries, and he’s a frequent guest speaker on conservation and land management issues.
 He works to preserve the Western way of life as the longtime president of the Lincoln County Cowboy Symposium, a three-day chuck wagon cook-off and Western music event.

 After 66 years of ecosystem improvement, the future of Carrizo Valley Ranch is very important to Sid.
 A conservation easement on the ranch guarantees it will provide open space and be financially unencumbered in perpetuity.
-Sid and Cheryl Goodloe plan to pass the ranch on as a protected property that will provide a livestock, wildlife and recreation opportunities for their grandchildren.
+Sid and Cheryl Goodloe plan to pass the ranch on as a protected property that will provide ranching, wildlife, and recreation opportunities for their grandchildren.